Configure Repositories in the Dashboard

 • Choose a Risk Level returned by the Policy when it has Findings.
 Options are Info, Risky and Fail.
 This can be used to search across Pull Requests or to trigger Notifications.

 • Enable Blocking to fail the Check in GitHub.
-The Risk Level will automatically be set to Failing.
-This setting along with GitHub Branch Protection Rules can be used to Block merging of a Pull Request.
+You can also set the Risk Level, which can be used along with GitHub Branch Protection Rules to Block the merging of a Pull Request.
 Note: see Configure Blocking for Code Policies

 • Enable Silent Mode to prevent display of a Check in GitHub.
 Results will still be available in the DryRun Security Dashboard, but will not show as a GitHub Check.